pedro2555/unittest-boilerplate/README.md

 ### Running the Tests

-To run all your tests `python setup.py test`
+To run all your tests in one go:

+`python setup.py test`

+Or, to run a single test:

+`python -m unittest tests.source.sample_source_test.SampleSource_test.test_IsEven`